rook/rook/design/object-bucket/object-bucket.md

 ![admin-actions](./cobc-admin.png)

 1. The admin creates the Rook-Ceph Operator and a CephCluster in namespace `rook-ceph-system`
+    1. The operator begins watching for CephObjectBucketClaim instances in all namespaces
 1. The admin creates a CephObjectStore in namespace `rook-ceph`
 1. The operator detects a new CephObjectStore and provisions a Ceph Object store.
 1. The admin creates a StorageClass with `parameters[serviceName]=OBJECT-STORE-SERVICE` and `parameters[serviceNamespace]=OBJECT-STORE-NAMESPACE`